 How to Take Care of Wax Begonia?

-Once the seedlings occurs the plant will start growing then you are in need to care of the following conditions :-
+Once the seedlings occur the plant will start growing then you are in need to care of the following conditions:-

-Unlike succulent plants Begonia requires more water.
-Water the plant regularly at evening.
+Unlike succulent plants, Begonia requires more water.
+Water the plant regularly in the evening.
 Try to keep the soil moist a little but don’t flood it with water.

 - Temperature Regulation

-As I already told you that this plants are mainly hardy and perennial, therefore, it mainly survives well in warmer climates.
+As I already told you that these plants are mainly hardy and perennial, therefore, it mainly survives well in warmer climates.

-But, inside home it can be grown at a temperature ranging between 60 to 80 degrees Fahrenheit.
+But, inside the home, it can be grown at a temperature ranging between 60 to 80 degrees Fahrenheit.

 - Humidity Regulation

-Wax begonias tend to grow and flourish in humid environment, therefore, you have to keep the surrounding humidity at about 50 percent.
+Wax begonias tend to grow and flourish in a humid environment, therefore, you have to keep the surrounding humidity at about 50 per cent.

 You can use small humidifiers for indoor plants.